Marinated in Tamarind juice, these chicken wings are seasoned and baked in high heat then coated with a sticky, sweet and spicy sauce.

 This is exactly the kind of payback for all the times they’ve called me OLD!

 With Puberty(how long does it last anyway?)
 I’ve been expecting their tiny, sparks of rebellion,”I know it all”attitude but when they don’t listen to remedies from their Mama and choose to google and experiment, well it’s time for me to step back, find a front-row seat and enjoy the show.

 The first time I saw her(15)with plasters on her forehead, both cheeks and chin, I thought she had hurt her face using a razor.
 While ignoring the snickers from the boys and laughter just about to burst forth, I asked her what’s with the plasters, it seems to be one of the remedies she googled.
 After two days of plasters, the zits remained.

-The third attempt, I almost didn’t catch on but while passing her room one morning, I saw the boys peeping in, they were whispering(always a sign of troubles to come)looking over their shoulders, I see her with yet again spots but white this time, he(7)glanced and whispered”toothepaste”.
+On the third attempt, I almost didn’t catch on but while passing her room one morning, I saw the boys peeping in, they were whispering(always a sign of troubles to come)looking over their shoulders, I see her with yet again spots but white this time, he(7)glanced and whispered”toothpaste”.

 Did any of these remedies work?

 No, and I’m eagerly awaiting the next remedy she might find on the infinite cyberspace.

 He(14) is having the same”ze zits” issue and refuses to listen.
 The not funny for him but oh so funny for me is the fact that all the zits are centralized on his nose, they look innocent enough now but I fear they might get worse in time.